cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 ## Kubernetes Namepaces

 Before we begin we should set up a Kubernetes Namespace.
 This allows us to group all our Kubernetes objects together under our project, and separate them from other potential projects on the same cluster.
-By default, the 'default' namespace is used, but by using a custom one, it gives us flexibility in managing it later.
-When we use a non-default namespace, we need to migrate all the secrets over so that the tokens use to authenticate agains the Cloud Container Register are available when we pull images.
+By default, the *default* namespace is used, but by using a custom one, it gives us flexibility in managing it later.
+When we use a non-default namespace, we need to migrate all the secrets over so that the tokens use to authenticate against the Cloud Container Register are available when we pull images.

 1. Create a Kubernetes Namespace and use it in the current context.